LIMITED TIME OFFER

 Top Email Marketing Tips for Vacation Rentals

-Vacation Rentals are an undisputed way of making extra money.
-However, as more people experience its potential and with corporates and commercial investors also tapping into the short-term rental business it can get increasingly difficult for property managers to fill up their properties.
+Short-term vacation rentals are an undisputed way of making extra money.
+However, as more people experience its potential, and with corporate and commercial investors also tapping into the short-term rental business, it’s becoming more difficult for property managers to fill up their bookings.

-While social media gets all the credit for keeping people engaged with catchy content, email marketing is a tried and tested tool that drives conversions and has the capability to keep a property filled all year round.
+One of the more popular tactics property managers and owners use to drive more bookings is social media.
+While it gets all the credit for keeping people engaged with catchy content, email marketing is a tried and tested tool that can keep a property filled all year round and keep your listing top of mind for past and potential guests.

 Creating Your Vacation Rental Email Marketing List:

-Whether you are starting afresh or have been in the business for a while it is important to have a strategy in place to build a database of names and contact details to start your campaign.
-There are a few ways to get these details that are crucial for your business.
-However, each method comes with its own advantages and disadvantages.
+Whether you’re starting fresh or have been in the business for a while, it’s important to have a strategy in place to build a database of names and contact details to start your email marketing strategy.
+There are a few ways to get these details, however, each method comes with advantages and disadvantages.
 Read on to find out.

 1. Ask Clients When You Talk to Them: